therezajs/rainbowmural/README.md

 Directroy structure:
 - All the PHP code is in the application and system folders.
-- The system folder has all class definitions and all SQL queries, and the application folder has all HTML code and all presentation stuff.
+- The system folder has all class definitions and all SQL queries.
+- The application folder has all HTML code and all presentation code.
 - Javascript and CSS is all in the assets folder.